-These math centers shown are from my Fall into Math center pack for fifth grade.
+These math centers shown are from my Fall Math Centers for fifth grade.
 I found these cute leaf and acorn containers at the Dollar Tree to hold the different center pieces.
 I love using seasonal containers to add a little more fun to the fall themed activity.
 These centers cover skills such as multiplying and dividing whole numbers, writing numbers, order of operations, expressions, and more!
-Check the centers out using this link.
+Check the fall math activities and centers out using this link.

 FREE Fall Math Printable

-This next fall math activity is a freebie printable that is perfect for homework, morning work, or to even stick in a review math center.
-This activity has the students practicing place value from the thousandths to the ten millions.
-The students identify the place value of the underlined digit to answer a fall themed riddle.
-Click here to grab this FREEBIE from my TeacherspayTeachers store.
+This next fall math activity is a free printable that is perfect for homework, morning work, or to even place in a review math center.
+This fall activity has the students practicing place value from the thousandths to the ten millions.
+The students identify the place value of the underlined digit to answer a fall-themed riddle.
+Click here to grab this FREE fall-themed math printable from my TeacherspayTeachers store.

 More Fall Math Printables

 I also love mixing up my homework and my morning work printables with seasonal themed practice sheets.
-These just print practice pages from my Fall and Thanksgiving Just Print Math are perfect for review.
-The students always love the themes and graphics.
-Click here to see the 4th and 5th grade sets in my store.
+These just print practice pages from my Fall and Thanksgiving Math Sets are perfect for review.
+The students always love the different themes and graphics.
+Click here to see the 4th and 5th grade fall math printables in my store.

-I also sneak some differentiation and rigor into my fall themed activities with these themed math tasks.
+I also sneak some differentiation and rigor into my fall math activities with these themed math tasks.
 These tasks are differentiated at two levels and perfect for 4th and 5th grade students.
-Check them out in my store by clicking here!
+Check these fall math tasks out in my store by clicking here!

 To begin, you tear three or four large green leaves into tiny pieces.